 Immediate action should be taken to ensure that medical help is sought if there are any injuries which require more than basic first aid.
-Any injuries should be reported -children on the incident register and both children and staff on the Local Authority Incident Reporting Form.
-Please contact Suzette Coleman, Luke Redman or Vicki Holt for these forms.
+Any injuries should be reported -children on the incident register and both children and staff on the Local Authority Incident Reporting Form via a member of the Senior Leadership Team.
 It is important to note that injury in itself is not evidence of malpractice.
 Even when staff attempt to do everything right, things can go wrong.
 Part of the post incident support may involve a reminder of this, as people tend to blame themselves when things go wrong.